Calculating FX rates: Here’s the easiest way

 In this article

 Calculating foreign exchange (FX) rates is an inevitable part of paying international contractors, suppliers, clients, and employees.
-But determining the relative value of one currency versus another isn’t the easiest task.
+But determining the relative value of one currency versus another isn’t the most straightforward task.

 Calculating an FX rate: What are the challenges?